szymonmichalski/starid-1/docs/index.md

 *8.11.2017*

-nmt is learning to identify ten stars. and, based on initial results, it learns fast. looks good.
+nmt is learning to identify ten stars. and it learns fast, based on the first hello world style training. looks good.

 *7.11.2017*